Apply for a Web Portal Services Business License in Dubai

 Step 4: Select your office or flexi-desk package within the free zone

-Step 5: Pay the applicable licence and registration fees
+Step 5: Pay the applicable license and registration fees

-Step 6: Receive your business licence and proceed with visa applications and bank account opening
+Step 6: Receive your business license and proceed with visa applications and bank account opening

 Licensing and Compliance Requirements